Kari Nellikka (Nellikka Karuppichathu)

 10. Add seedless gooseberry to it and mix well.

 Source: Vanitha Magazine September 1-15 2017

-Read a few more vegetarian pickle recipes here.
+A few more pickle recipes for you to try.
+Here is the page link.
 Click on the images in the gallery to read.